Bryan Reynolds Preview, Player Props: Pirates vs. Royals

-Bryan Reynolds -- with an on-base percentage of .261 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Zack Greinke on the mound, on August 28 at 8:10 PM ET.
+Bryan Reynolds -- with a slugging percentage of .356 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cubs.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Royals